 Online Yoga Video Library

-YOGA to OPEN HIPS // Zoom video quality // Wonder Yoga
+GENTLE YOGA ALIGNMENT // Zoom video // Wonder Yoga

-YOGA to GET INTO YOUR BODY // Zoom video quality // Wonder Yoga
+YOGA EBB & FLOW // Zoom video // Wonder Yoga

-GENTLE YOGA for FRAYED NERVES // Zoom video // Wonder Yoga
+GENTLE YOGA FLOW // Zoom video // Wonder Yoga

-YOGA for NECK & SHOULDERS // Zoom video // Wonder Yoga
+YOGA for SHOULDERS // Zoom video // Wonder Yoga

-YOGA that JUST FEELS GOOD // Zoom video // Wonder Yoga
+YOGA for MANOEUVRABILITY // Zoom video quality // Wonder Yoga

-YOGA for PSOAS MUSCLE strength and flexibility // Zoom video // Wonder Yoga
+YOGA LOVE for WRISTS & ANKLES // Zoom video // Wonder Yoga

-YOGA for BALANCE // Zoom video // Wonder Yoga
+YOGA for SHOULDER mobility and strength // Zoom video // Wonder Yoga

 Gathering friends together for yoga is a wonderful way to connect for a social occasion.
 Organise a class for a wellness weekend, birthday, hens party, or a warm-down after a fitness event.
 It’s the kind of pampering that your mind and body will love you for!